Veelgestelde vragen

 How do I read my energy meter?

 There are different types of energy meters.
 Common brands include Kamstrup and Ista.
 The energy meter is often located in the meter cupboard or technical room of your home.
+If you are looking for more information about your energy meter, the meter's manual can be helpful.
+Many manuals are available online.
+You can find Kamstrup manuals here.

 Which thermostat is installed in my home?